Abu Ghraib prison: 2003–2006

 From 2003 until August 2006, Abu Ghraib prison was used for detention purposes by both the U.S.-led coalition forces and the Iraqi government.
 The Iraqi government has controlled the area of the facility known as "The Hard Site".
 The prison was used to house only convicted criminals.
 Suspected criminals, insurgents or those arrested and awaiting trial were held at other facilities, commonly known as "camps" in U.S. military parlance.
 The U.S. housed all its detainees at "Camp Redemption", which is divided into five security levels.
 This camp built in the summer of 2004 replaced the three-level setup of Camp Ganci, Camp Vigilant and Abu Ghraib's Tier 1.
 The remainder of the facility was occupied by the U.S. military.

 Abu Ghraib served as both a FOB (Forward Operating Base) and a detention facility.
 When the U.S. military was using the Abu Ghraib prison as a detention facility, it housed approximately 7,490 prisoners there in March 2004.
 Later population of detainees was much smaller, because Camp Redemption had a much smaller capacity than Camp Ganci had, and many detainees have been sent from Abu Ghraib to Camp Bucca for this reason.
 The U.S. military initially held all "persons of interest" in Camp Redemption.
 Some were suspected rebels, and some suspected criminals.
 Those convicted by trial in Iraqi court are transferred to the Iraqi-run Hard Site.

-In the Abu Ghraib torture and prisoner abuse scandal, reserve soldiers from the 327th Military Police battalion were charged under the Uniform Code of Military Justice with prisoner abuse, beginning with an Army Criminal Investigation Division investigation on January 14, 2004.
+In the Abu Ghraib torture and prisoner abuse scandal, reserve soldiers from the 372nd Military Police Company were charged under the Uniform Code of Military Justice with prisoner abuse, beginning with an Army Criminal Investigation Division investigation on January 14, 2004.
 In April 2004, U.S. television news-magazine 60 Minutes reported on a story from the magazine The New Yorker, which recounted torture and humiliation of Iraqi detainees by U.S. soldiers and contracted civilians.
 The story included photographs depicting the abuse of prisoners.
 The events created a substantial political scandal within the U.S. and other coalition countries.